There’s something about a new year that fuels our ambition to fill those freelancing schedules. Am I right?

 If you’re pitching an article or blog post idea, dig through the publication where it will reside.
 What topics have been written about so you don’t suggest something that’s already been done?
 What does the posts look like?
 For example, will your idea fit into their numbered listicle format or first-person essay style?
 Is your approach a good fit for the publication?

 I know, I know.
 This sounds obvious until you realize one publisher might be generating content for various outlets, with a variety of tones and audiences.
 Pay close attention to the details in the call for posts so that you can accurately target the client’s needs, meet the pitch deadline and share the specific information that’s requested.

 Then, go forth and compose an enticing article pitch that the reviewer can’t pass up.
 Here are some screenshots and personal insight from a few pitches I’ve written, sent to publishers and turned into blog posts: The Pitching Game: 4 Freelance Pitch Examples and a Template

 Never miss a post from Web Writing Advice.
-Get email updates once a week by subscribing HERE.
+Get email updates by subscribing HERE.
 As a bonus, I’ll send you my free e-book, 18 Ways to Increase Online Writing Productivity and Earnings.
 Thanks for being here and reading! ~ Angela

 Note: This post was last updated on June 1, 2022.